A colored sl(N)-homology for links in S^3: Invariance under Fork Sliding

 \section{Invariance under Fork Sliding}

 In this section, we prove the invariance of the homotopy type of the unnormalized chain complex associated to a knotted MOY graph under fork sliding.
-This is the most complex part of the proof of the invariance of the $\mathfrak{sl}(N)$-homology.
-Once we have the invariance under fork sliding, the proof of the invariance reduces to an easy induction based on the invariance of the uncolored Khovanov-Rozansky $\mathfrak{sl}(N)$-homology.
-Theorem \ref{fork-sliding-invariance-general} is the main result of this section.
+This is the most complex part of the proof of the invariance of the colored $\mathfrak{sl}(N)$ link homology.
+Once we have the invariance under fork sliding, the invariance of the colored $\mathfrak{sl}(N)$ link homology reduces to an easy induction based on the highest color of the link.
+Theorem \ref{fork-sliding-invariance-general} below is the main result of this section.

 \begin{theorem} Let $D_{i,j}^\pm$ be the knotted MOY graphs in Figure \ref{fork-sliding-invariance-general-fig}.
 Then $\hat{C}(D_{i,0}^+) \simeq \hat{C}(D_{i,1}^+)$ and $\hat{C}(D_{i,0}^-) \simeq \hat{C}(D_{i,1}^-)$.
 That is, $\hat{C}(D_{i,0}^+)$ (resp. $\hat{C}(D_{i,0}^-)$) is isomorphic in $\hch(\hmf)$ to $\hat{C}(D_{i,1}^+)$ (resp. $\hat{C}(D_{i,1}^-)$). \end{theorem}